iaroslav-ai/scikit-optimize-benchmarks/README.md

 Every entry in such `csv` file corresponds to performance of some algorithm on some problem.
-Such entries consist of 3 values: lower confidence bound < mean < upper confidence bound, where 95% confidence interval is computed using bootstrapping method.
+Such entries consist of 3 values: lower confidence bound < mean < upper confidence bound, where 95% confidence interval for the value of mean is computed using bootstrapping method.

 On every test optimization problem algorithms are ranked based on their relative performance.
 A rank of some algorithm is a number of other